 This brings up the biggest difference between various projects.
 When clients enter into a project as a partner with us, with all the typical give and take that partnerships require, my job is particularly rewarding.
 We find the best results together.
 If a client only sees us as service providers, then we may very well be headed for a difficult time because customization demands patience and cooperation.

-As my week comes to a close, we'll frequently kibitz over a beer or two and reminisce over the past week's experiences.
-Inevitably, this is when I get the phone call.
-'I just deleted my menu system, can you help?''_Here we go again.
+As my week comes to a close we frequently meet over a beer or two and reminisce over the past week's experiences.
+Inevitably, this is when I get the phone call: 'I just deleted my menu system, can you help?'